awslabs/assisted-log-enabler-for-aws/README.md

 * Amazon Elastic Kubernetes Service (EKS) Audit and Authenticator Logs (Single Account and Multi-Account using Organizations)
 * Amazon Route 53 Resolver Query Logs (Single Account and Multi-Account using Organizations)

-Link to related AWS Blog Post: [Introducing Assisted Log Enabler for AWS](https://aws.amazon.com/blogs/opensource/introducing-assisted-log-enabler-for-aws/)
+Link to related AWS Open Source Blog Post: [Introducing Assisted Log Enabler for AWS](https://aws.amazon.com/blogs/opensource/introducing-assisted-log-enabler-for-aws/)

 ## Use Case
 Logging information is important for troubleshooting issues and analyzing performance, and when Amazon Web Services (AWS) customers do not have logging turned on, the ability to assist them becomes limited, to the point that performing analysis may be impossible.
 In some cases, customers may not have the technical expertise needed to set up logging properly for the various AWS services.